Skip to content

 Seasons Apparels

 Presumably, you end your day at Raopura Tower, walk to Shree Kathiyawadi Khadki for Kathiawadi thali.
 Kathiawadi is a cuisine of the Kathis.
-Southern Gujarate area that uses main cooking ingredients potatoes, eggplants, and jaggery, etc., not much of leafy vegetables.
+The Southern Gujarat area, which uses main cooking ingredients, potatoes, eggplants, and jaggery, etc., does not use many leafy vegetables.

 DAY 2 Vadodara: Things to do